Ademola Adeleke: Certificate scandal

-Another testimonial with the Heading Ede Muslim High school dated 2018, indicates that the principal which signed the 1988 testimonial also signed the 2018 testimonial, this led to the arrest of the principal by the.
+Another testimonial with the Heading Ede Muslim High school dated 2018, indicates that the principal which signed the 1988 testimonial also signed the 2018 testimonial, this led to the arrest of the principal by the police.
 Adeleke's lawyer in his defense claims his secondary school hasn't come out to deny his testimonial asking the court to dismiss the Case.
 The court dismissed the suit stating that the plaintiff could not prove Adeleke's forgery.
-Witnesses told court that they didn't see Adeleke in the examination hall.
+Witnesses told the court that they didn't see Adeleke in the examination hall.
 One of the witnesses said he would have recognised him since he is a public figure.

 Governorship race

 Adeleke ran for Osun state governorship election under the PDP against top contenders Alhaji Gboyega Oyetola of APC and Iyiola Omisore of SDP on 22 September 2018.
 The election was declared inconclusive by the Independent Electoral Commission (INEC) and a rerun slated on 27 September 2018.
-The candidate of the APC Oyetola was declared winner after the run-off.
+The candidate of the APC, Oyetola, was declared winner after the run-off.
 Adeleke protested the result describing the election as a "coup".

-On 22 March 2019 the tribunal sitting in Abuja declared Adeleke the winner of the election.
+On 22 March 2019, the tribunal sitting in Abuja declared Adeleke the winner of the election.